 Notes or portions of notes in integral multiples of \$1,000 principal amount at maturity called for redemption may be surrendered for conversion until the close of business on the second business day prior to the redemption date.
 In addition, if we make a significant distribution to our stockholders or if we are a party to certain consolidations, mergers or binding share exchanges, notes may be surrendered for conversion.
-The ability to surrender notes for conversion will expire at the close of business on January 15, 2034.
+The ability to surrender notes for conversion will expire at the close of business on December , 2033.

 If we elect to pay holders cash for their notes, the payment will be based on the average sale price of our common stock for the five consecutive trading days immediately following either: (1) the date of our notice of our election to deliver cash, which we must give within two business days after receiving a conversion notice, unless we have earlier given notice of redemption; or (2) the conversion date, if we have given notice of redemption specifying that we intend to deliver cash upon conversion thereafter.
 The conversion rate may be adjusted for certain reasons, but will not be adjusted for accrued original issue discount, accrued cash interest or any contingent cash interest.
 Upon conversion a holder will not receive any cash payment representing any accrued original issue discount, accrued cash interest or contingent cash interest.
+Instead, accrued original issue discount, accrued cash interest or contingent cash interest.
 Instead, accrued original issue discount, accrued cash interest or contingent cash interest will be deemed paid by the shares of common stock (or cash in lieu thereof) received by the holder on conversion.

-We will pay contingent cash interest to the holders of the notes during any six month period commencing after January 15, 2009 if the average trading price of a note for a five trading day measurement period preceding the applicable six month period equals 120% or more of the sum of the issue price, accrued original issue discount and accrued cash interest, if any, for such note.
+We will pay contingent cash interest to the holders of the notes during any six month period commencing after December , 2008 if the average trading price of a note for a five trading day measurement period preceding the applicable six month period equals 120% or more of the sum of the issue price, accrued original issue discount and accrued cash interest, if any, for such note.
 The contingent cash interest payable per note in respect of any six month period will equal the annual rate of 0.25%.

-Holders may require us to purchase all or a portion of their notes on January 15, 2009 at a price of \$395.02 per note plus accrued cash interest, if any, including contingent cash interest, if any, on January 15, 2014 at a price of \$475.66 per note plus accrued cash interest, if any, including contingent cash interest, if any, on January 15, 2019 at a price of \$572.76 per note plus accrued cash interest, if any, including contingent cash interest, if any, and on January 15, 2029, at a price of \$830.47 per note plus accrued cash interest, if any, including contingent cash interest, if any
+Holders may require us to purchase all or a portion of their notes on December , 2008 at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, on December , 2013 at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, on December , 2018 at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, on December , 2023 at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, and on December , 2028, at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, and on December , 2028, at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, and on December , 2028, at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, on December , 2028, at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, on December , 2028, at a price of \$ per note plus accrued cash interest, if any, including contingent cash interest, if any, be may only pay the purchase price of such notes in cash and not in common stock.